HCALDQM/DQM/README.md

 * `hcal_dqm_sourceclient-offline_cfg.py`

 ## HowTo
-dev-master is the branch being **master** development
+master-80X is the branch to be used for 2016 Online/Offline Production dev-master is the branch being **master** development

 1. cmsrel CMSSW greater or equal than 74X and setup the environment